Search Results for: family

 This page explains the different types of hearing that you might have in private family law cases, including the First Hearing Dispute Resolution Appointment, fact finding hearings and final hearings.

 Please complete all relevant boxes on the contact form to ensure we provide you with the correct information.
-We will only provide one email response so we strongly recommend providing as much detail as possible.
+We strongly recommend providing as much relevant information as possible.
 We aim to respond to your message within 5 working days of receipt.
 Please note our working days are Monday to Friday.
-If we cannot assist, we will email and state why we cannot assist and attempt to refer you to another organisation.
-Please note the email advice service is for advice only.
-We cannot organise a call back through this service.
-If you wish…
+If we cannot assist due to the matter being outside of our scope, we will email and state why we cannot assist and attempt to refer you to another organisation.
+If we deem your matter too complex for advice via email, we will email to advise you of this and request that…

 This page explains the role of the Children and Family Court Advisory and Support Service in the court process, including the safeguarding checks that they carry out and explaining section 7 reports.